Changing from Castle Town to Stage-Town

 Long later at the beginning of 17th century the Tokugawas' Shogunate government astablished Nakasendo as one of the main official roads connecting Edo and Kyoto after getting the hegemony.
 Then they planned to construct the stage-town Wada in front of the steepest point, Wadatoge pass.

 The clan of Matsumoto was ordered to build the stage-town.
 They built some villages, which would be Nakamachi and Shimomachi some decades later, on the south side of Oikawa river for a temporary solution.
 And they made people living near areas to immigrate into ner towns under some good conditions.
-However so many travellers and goods got used to stay at the town lying just before the steepest pass-way that a the size of the town had to be enlarged within a half century.
-The transporting and tourist market was growing rapidly.

 For a time a new town which would be called Kanmachi later was formed by immigration from Kubo village and Kajiashi.
 But the number of tourists and traffic were increasing furthermore quickly.
 Then in 18th century the town-area was enlarged again northeastward to Hachimanjinja.
 Its street length reached 900 meters.